 Passive income generated from dividend growth stocks results in far more money staying in your pocket than many comparable investment assets.
 That's because dividends are taxed at a lower rate than normal income.

 Just as importantly, shares of stock held in ordinary, taxable brokerage accounts enjoy a stepped-up cost basis when you die and leave them to your heirs.
-That means if you bought $10,000 worth of Starbucks at its IPO and watched it go to $750,000+, when you pass away, not only are your children going to get the inheritance tax-free (provided you are under the estate tax limits), the Federal and State governments will allow them to pretend like they paid $750,000 for it.
+That means if you bought $10,000 worth of Starbucks at its IPO and watched it grow to $750,000, your children are going to get the inheritance tax-free (provided you are under the estate tax limits), and the Federal and State governments will allow them to pretend like they paid $750,000 for it.
 That means if they sold it for $750,000 today, they'd owe no capital gains taxes.